-Joshua: I read this book three times while going through the edits and I felt like I found a new gem each time.
-I was, however, apprehensive at first about the way you alternated tenses from past tense to present tense between some of the chapters.
-But after you made some edits I found that this alternating worked very well for your story (as did the second person “you” perspective in the chapter “YOUR LOVE IS DEAD, LONG LIVE YOUR LOVE”).
+I was apprehensive at first about the way you alternated tenses from past tense to present tense between some of the chapters.
+But as I kept reading I found that this alternating worked very well for your story (as did the second person “you” perspective in the chapter “Y0ur Love Is Dead, Long Live Your Love”).
 Please expand on your decision to bounce between past tense and present tense narrative in this book.

-Colin: It’s something I wrestled with (especially after you brought it to my attention that it might be distracting), but in the end I decided to keep it in, mostly because that’s how these particular stories ‘sounded’ in my head.
+It’s something I wrestled with, but in the end I decided to keep it in, mostly because that’s how these particular stories ‘sounded’ in my head.

 I should elaborate.